nixworks/public/news/2005/12/18/index.md

 _Context: Afghanistan's, Dick Cheney, Egypt's, Iraq, Oman, Pakistan, Saudi Arabia, U.S. Vice President_

 ### [ Philippines finish in 5th place in the medal tally for the 2005 ASEAN Para Games in the Philippines.
 Thailand finishes with 84 golds, followed by Malaysia. ](/news/2005/12/18/philippines-finish-in-5th-place-in-the-medal-tally-for-the-2005-asean-para-games-in-the-philippines-thailand-finishes-with-84-golds-follo.md)
-_Context: 2005 ASEAN Para Games, Malaysia, Philippine, Thailand_
+_Context: 2005 ASEAN Para Games, Malaysia, Philippines, Thailand_

 ### [ The prime minister of Israel Ariel Sharon is transferred to the Hadassah Ein Kerem hospital in Jerusalem after suffering a minor stroke.
 Meanwhile, some Palestinians have taken to the streets in Gaza to celebrate Sharon's health condition and the Kahane organisation has urged Jews to pray for his death. [http://www.ynetnews.com/articles/0,7340,L-3186378,00.html (Ynetnews)] (Wikinews)](/news/2005/12/18/the-prime-minister-of-israel-ariel-sharon-is-transferred-to-the-hadassah-ein-kerem-hospital-in-jerusalem-after-suffering-a-minor-stroke-me.md)
 _Context: (Wikinews), Ariel Sharon, Gaza Strip, Hadassah Ein Kerem hospital, Israeli Prime Minister, Jerusalem, Jew, Kahane, Palestinians, stroke_